Oopsilon/Mini-Oops/README.md

 ### Overview

-This is the Oopsilon VM/F tree (Virtual Machine/Foundation tree.)
-This is the source code to the Oopsilon Dynamic Compiler and the Foundation library (including runtime.)
-It builds the Oopsilon VM/F Consolidation.
+This is the Oopsilon QS/L tree (QuickSilver!/Foundation Libraries tree.)
+This is the source code to the Oopsilon QuickSilver!
+VM and the Foundation library (including runtime.)
+It builds the Oopsilon QS/F Distribution.

 **Oopsilon** is an experimental programming system.